psf/requests/docs/user/quickstart.rst

 Timeouts
 --------

-You can tell requests to stop waiting for a response after a given number of seconds with the ``timeout`` parameter::
+You can tell Requests to stop waiting for a response after a given number of seconds with the ``timeout`` parameter::

     >>> requests.get('http://github.com', timeout=0.001)